 Under the treasury stock method, the dilution is computed based upon the number of common shares issued should "in the money" options or warrants, if any, be exercised.
 When the effects of outstandingly share-based compensation arrangements would be anti-dilutive, diluted loss per share is not calculated.
+As at October 31, 2023 and 2022, stock options and warrants were not included in the computation of loss per share as they are out of the money and such inclusion would be anti-dilutive.

-For the Years Ended October 31, 2022 and 2021 (Expressed in Canadian dollars)
+For the year Ended October 31, 2023 and 2022 (Expressed in Canadian dollars)